2h3ph3rd/polimi-recsys/README.md

-# RecSys Challenge 2022
+# POLIMI - Recommender Systems Challenge

-Solution for recommender systems challenge at Polimi for the accademic year 2022/2023.
+My solution to the Recommender Systems challenge at Polimi for the academic year 2022/2023.

-Please note that the implementation code of the algorithms has been taken from the course's repository.
+It's important to mention that a significant portion of the code and algorithms has been taken from the official course's repository.

 https://github.com/MaurizioFD/RecSys_Course_AT_PoliMi